cerberustesting/cerberus-core/images/cerberus-as-glassfish/README.md

 ## Volumes

-From the [1.1.3.1](https://github.com/cerberustesting/cerberus-docker/blob/master/images/cerberus-as-glassfish/1.1.3.1/Dockerfile) version, the new `/opt/cerberus-screenshots` directory has been created to store Cerberus execution screenshots.
+From the [1.1.3.1](https://github.com/cerberustesting/cerberus-docker/blob/master/images/cerberus-as-glassfish/1.1.3.1/Dockerfile) version, the new `/opt/cerberus-screenshots` directory is created to store Cerberus execution screenshots.
 Don't forget to map it to an existing folder out of your Docker host in order to make them persistent.
 Example:

     docker run [...] -v /your/cerberus/screenshots/directory:/opt/cerberus-screenshots cerberus/cerberus-as-glassfish:latest

-Where `/your/cerberus/screenshots/directory` in your directory to store Cerberus execution screenshots out of the Docker host.
+Where `/your/cerberus/screenshots/directory` is the directory to store the Cerberus execution screenshots out of your Docker host.

-## Existing Glassfish instance

-From the [1.1.5](https://github.com/cerberustesting/cerberus-docker/blob/master/images/cerberus-as-glassfish/1.1.5/Dockerfile) version, you can use a different Glassfish installation directory than the original one provided by the [Glassfish image](https://hub.docker.com/_/glassfish/).
-In order to do that, you need to:

-1. Redefine the `GLASSFISH_HOME` environment variable to a different directory than the original one (typically different than `/usr/local/glassfish4`)
-2. Map this new directory to your existing Glassfish installation directory.
-3. And finally, create the empty `.cerberus` file into your existing Glassfish installation directory, **to by-pass the installation process**.

-For instance:
+From the [1.1.5](https://github.com/cerberustesting/cerberus-docker/blob/master/images/cerberus-as-glassfish/1.1.5/Dockerfile) version, the new `/opt/glassfish` directory is created to store the Glassfish home directory and let you map it to an existing folder out of your Docker host.
+Example:

-    docker run -d -P -e GLASSFISH_HOME=/opt/glassfish -v /my/glassfish/instance:/opt/glassfish cerberus/cerberus-as-glassfish:latest
+    docker run [...] -v /your/glassfish/home/directory:/opt/glassfish cerberus/cerberus-as-glassfish:latest

+Where `/your/glassfish/home/directory` is the directory to store the Glassfish home directory out of your Docker host.

+Note: The setup process put the `.cerberus` file to the `${GLASSFISH_HOME}` root directory.
+This marker file is used to know if setup has already be done and then to not setup Glassfish twice.
+In case of using an existing Cerberus configured Glassfish instance, beware to put this file to your Glassfish home directory in order to by-pass the setup process.

 ## License